I & J Waterway

 Current Status

-Ecology invites you to review two legal agreements for the cleanup of the I & J Waterway Site (Site) on the Bellingham waterfront.
-The agreements address each of the two Sediment Cleanup Units (SCU-1 and SCU-2) that comprise the Site.
+Ecology held a 30-day comment period (August 28 - September 26, 2023) for review of the following legal agreements for the cleanup of the I & J Waterway Site (Site) on the Bellingham waterfront.
+The agreements addressed each of the two Sediment Cleanup Units (SCU-1 and SCU-2) that comprise the Site.

-- Agreed Order, SCU-2.
-This agreement between Ecology and the Port requires the Port to design the cleanup action for SCU-2.
-It includes the same updated CAP as the consent decree for SCU-1.
+Agreed Order, SCU-2.
+This agreement between Ecology and the Port requires the Port to design the cleanup of SCU-2.
+It includes the same updated cleanup plan as the consent decree for SCU-1.

 General Cleanup Process

 The Model Toxics Control Act (MTCA) is Washington’s environmental cleanup law.
 It provides requirements for contaminated site cleanup and sets standards that protect human health and the environment.
-Ecology enacts the MTCA and oversees cleanups.
-The MTCA site cleanup process is completed in steps (see graphic below) over a variable timeline.
+Ecology enacts MTCA and oversees cleanups.
+The MTCA site cleanup process is completed in steps over a variable timeline.

 Public Participation